 As a quality imported model, Empire makes a super mask.
 With four colors to choose from (black, grey, red, and white), there is plenty to consider here.
 The vents are one of the best things about this paintball mask.
 You will be able to breathe easily, as well as change out your lenses whenever you want.

-The lenses themselves are anti-fog and thermal in its design.
+The lenses themselves are anti-fog and thermal in their design.
 With zero optical distortion, you will have the best line of sight to compete against any opponent.
 The mask itself is very soft and will not agitate your face in the slightest.
 Made with hypo-allergenic materials, you will never get a rash from this mask.
 The foam will protect you, and it will not weigh down your face either.

 Since the mask only weighs 1.9 pounds, you can bet you will be getting the kind of product that you will keep around for years to come.
 The quality strap and replaceable foam rounds out one of the best masks in the business.